oblinger/HookAnchorApp/SETS/Books/DYL.md

   _
 ## = (3) ACTIVITY LOG =
 >> How: Engaged; Energized

+### 2022-04-14  OBSIDIAN COMPLETIST 9&6

+While feeling a bit lost & unmotivated with my outreach and DYL tasks, I feverishly completed multiple harder obsidian customzations and scripting:

+- Did not want to quit while unexpectedly hard task was not working.
+- Wanted to begin these tasks as soon as I understood what needed to be done.

 ### 2022-04-11  - Big city birthday party

 Hung out with parents at Big City birthday party.
 Loved chatting tech, and just getting deep on topics.